JayBains/squash/README.md

 # SQUASH

+Welcome to Squash!

-This is my version of single-player squash written in HTML, SCSS and TS.
+This is a single player arcade game inspired by Atari's 1972 Pong, written in HTML, SCSS and TS using BEM methodology.

+The aim of the game is to score as high as you can, which you can access from this link: https://jaybains.github.io/squash/.

+Please enjoy and thank you for playing!

+## Issues

+- Ball is slow on small screen sizes.
+- Small screens display a square game container, making ball trajectory obvious
+- Ball speed increases exponentially.
+- High scores do not save

-## Responsiveness
+## Checklist

-- [x] Phone compatability

-## HTML/CSS
+### HTML/CSS

 - [x] Score counter
 - [x] Highscore counter